 Greenwich Street Stairway

-Continue walking straight down on Child Street until you get to Greenwich Street.
+Continue walking straight down Child Street until you get to Greenwich Street.

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL